155th Airlift Squadron: Tennessee Air National Guard

-Re-designated: 155th Fighter Squadron, and allotted to Tennessee ANG, on 24 May 1946, extended federal recognition and activated on 3 February 1947.
+Redesignated: 155th Fighter Squadron, and allotted to Tennessee ANG, on 24 May 1946, extended federal recognition and activated on 3 February 1947.
 Assigned to the 118th Fighter Group at Berry Field, Nashville, flying the P-47 Thunderbolt aircraft.
 Was converted to a Tactical Reconnaissance Squadron in February 1951, being re-equipped with the RB-26 Invader.

 Was Federalized and placed on active duty, 2 March 1951, remaining at Memphis Municipal Airport.
-Released from active duty and returned to Tennessee state control, 31 December 1952.
+Released from active duty and returned to Tennessee state controlon 1 January 1953.
 The unit was redesignated as a jet photo reconnaissance organization on 1 April 1956 and equipped with the RF-84 Thunderflash, the jets being received directly from the factory for use in this mission.